vasilpanchev/Link-Shortener/README.md

-A link shortener, developed with Python.
+A link shortener, developed with Python.\n
-Still in development process...
+Still in development process...\n
 Stay tuned for updates!